Japan Lutheran Church: Ministries

 Education is emphasized as a means of communicating the Gospel.
 Accordingly, the NRK operates Urawa Lutheran School in Urawa and Holy Hope School in Hannō.
-The NRK also operates the Japan Lutheran College in cooperation with the JELC and several members of the NRK sits on the college's Board of Regents.
-The NRK also operates 11 kindergartens, four preschools, an elementary school, two middle schools, two secondary schools, and a Japanese and English Language Institute (both as the Lutheran Language Institute).
+The NRK also operates the Japan Lutheran College in cooperation with the JELC and several members of the NRK sit on the college's board of regents.
+The NRK also operates eleven kindergartens, four preschools, an elementary school, two middle schools, two secondary schools, and a Japanese and English Language Institute (both as the Lutheran Language Institute).

 The Volunteer Youth Ministry (VYM) program for lay missionaries through LCMS World Mission who committed themselves for 2½ years in ministry serving as English language teachers.
 Most of the volunteers were young college graduates.

-Affiliations & cooperation
+Affiliations and cooperation

 Ecumenism

 The NRK is not associated with ecumenical organizations such as the National Christian Council in Japan, the Christian Conference of Asia or the World Council of Churches.
-However, the NRK is a full member of the International Lutheran Council as well as an associate member of the Lutheran World Federation.
+However, the NRK was a full member of the International Lutheran Council until 2025 and is an associate member of the Lutheran World Federation.